FleyFawkes/PythonTests/README.md

 # PythonTests

 Python used in testing.
-Selenium, PyTest.
+Selenium, PyTest, Requests, UnitTesting.